 It is notable that the LX100 II has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX620 does not feature such an accessory-socket.

-Both the SX620 and the LX100 II are recent models that are part of the current product line-up of Panasonic.
+The LX100 II is a recent model that features in the current product line-up of Panasonic.
 In contrast, the SX620 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the SX620 from Canon.
 Further information on the features and operation of the SX620 and LX100 II can be found, respectively, in the Canon SX620 Manual (free pdf) or the online Panasonic LX100 II Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon SX620 or the Panasonic LX100 II – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.